 "Yes, and let myself perish alive because I'm desperate enough to leave even when the light could burn me to a crisp," Pitch drawled.
-"Think, child!
+"Think, Girl!
 Would I have left this place if I noticed you had yet more things to study about?"

 She held her hands up in defense.
 "Whoa, calm yourself.
 I just don't wanna take anymore of your complaining."

 He fumed.
-"I am not complaining!"
+"I do not complain!"